just4give/home-surveillance/README.md

 ```
 sudo apt-get install sox
 ```
-After this copy xxx file to root directory and verify Sox by running below command on Raspberry Pi terminal ( make sure you have microphone plugged into one of the USB port in Pi and PiAudio speaker is connected)
+After this copy .asoundrc file to root directory and verify Sox by running below command on Raspberry Pi terminal ( make sure you have microphone plugged into one of the USB port in Pi and PiAudio speaker is connected)
 ```
 sudo sox -t alsa default ./request.wav silence 1 0.1 1% 5 0.3t 2%
 ```